Sanfam/home-assistant-mychevy/README.md

 ## New features

-Added [Selenium](https://www.seleniumhq.org/) with the Chrome driver into the Home Assistant docker instance
+Added [Selenium](https://www.seleniumhq.org/) with the Chrome driver and the myChevy python module into the Home Assistant docker instance in order to get charge stats on my Gen 1 Chevy Volt

 ## Why?